 - Used for low-value, regular payments such as utility bills.

 - There is no formal direct debit system, with processing shared among the banks and done semi-manually, resulting in lengthy periods for payments to be finalised.

-- Card payments have become increasingly popular, with card usage doubling in the last ten years and every person in Japan owning 2.5 cards on average.
+- Bank cards (credit or debit) are still the leading payment method, with card usage doubling in the last ten years and every person in Japan owning 2.5 cards on average.

 - The main cards in circulation are JCB, MasterCard, Visa, American Express, Diners Club, UFJ Card, UC and Nicos, and all are EMV-compliant.